-- No weapons of any kind, alcohol, or drugs are allowed at Festival venues.
+- No weapons of any kind, alcohol, drugs, smoking or vaping is allowed at Festival venues.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the crew, events team, or Festival team immediately.
 Crew and team members can be identified as they’ll usually be wearing branded t-shirts and/or official lanyards.

 Our crew and team will be happy to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of any events or at the Festival.
 We value your attendance.

 Attending SWT events, the Festival and Tinkd sessions

 SWT aims to provide a safe environment for everyone attending our events, sessions, and the Festival.
 All events are open to the public, and people of all ages to attend and participate (unless stated otherwise).
 At all times, responsibility for care and supervision of under aged children attending events, sessions, or the Festival in any capacity rests with their parents/carers or with other adults to whom their parents/carers have entrusted this responsibility.
 Our crew and personnel are charged with the smooth running of events and will not, under any circumstances, act in loco parentis.
 Similarly, responsibility for vulnerable adults attending events, sessions, or the Festival rests with their carers who should make any arrangements necessary for them to be accompanied.